Lungelo63/MineSweeper/README.md

 # MineSweeper
-developed minsweeper from scrach with a team 2.
+I and my other 2 team mates developed this game from scrach.
 The objective of the game is to clear a rectangular board containing hidden mines (bombs)without detonating any of them.
 This game also cantains clues but generates bombs at random.